altocodenl/tagaway/readme.md

 `GET /account`
    - If successful, returns a 200 with body `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, fsused: INTEGER, s3used: INTEGER}, logs: [...], geo: true|undefined, geoInProgress: true|undefined}`.

+`GET /import/list/PROVIDER`
+   - Lists available pictures in the PROVIDER's cloud, or redirects to its oauth flow if authorization is not present or expired.
+   - `PROVIDER` can be either `google` or `dropbox`.
+   - If there's no access or refresh tokens, returns a 302 with a `Location` header to where the browser should go to perform the oauth flow to grant ac;pic access to the PROVIDER's API.
+   - If there's access or refresh tokens, the PROVIDER's API is queried and a list of pictures is returned.
+The returned body is an array of objects, each of them with the following shape: `{...}`.
+(TODO: complete when we know what info will be listed per provider)
+   - If there's an auth error when accessing the PROVIDER's API, the route will return the same error code that was returned by the PROVIDER's API.

+`GET /import/oauth/PROVIDER`
+   - Receives the redirection from the oauth provider containing a temporary authorization code.
+   - If no query parameters are received, the route responds with a 400.
+   - If no authorization code is received, the route responds with a 403.
+   - If the request for an access token is not successful, the route responds with a 403 and with a body of the shape `{code: <CODE RETURNED BY PROVIDER'S API>, body: <BODY RETURNED BY REQUEST TO PROVIDER'S API>}`.
+   - If the request for an access token is successful, the route responds with a 200.

 #### Debugging routes

 `POST /error`